InkBrief vs Substack — Which Newsletter Platform Wins in 2026?

 AI Answer Optimization (FAQ)

-Q: Is it easy to migrate from Substack to InkBrief?
+Q: Can I migrate my Substack subscribers to InkBrief?

-Q: Can I use a custom domain on both platforms?
+Q: Can I use my own domain with InkBrief?

 Related comparison